Last Updated on October 27, 2023 by Sorin Petroj

 Andro Plaxon 450 is an all-around rubber.
 It will offer you high energy, speed, and the best ball control.
 It has impressive features making it perform exceptionally.

 These Andro rubbers have a classic tensor feel that gives you a sense of control over all types of shots.
-It is elementary to loop, and the high arc it produces reduces the errors.
+It is elementary to loop, and its high arc reduces errors.

-It has a newly developed table tennis rubber surface that grips onto the ball and avoids any loss of energy or preciseness during the stroke.
+It has a newly developed table tennis rubber surface that grips the ball and avoids any energy loss or preciseness during the stroke.

 Andro Plaxon 450 has a compact medium sponge with speed reservoirs for aggressive and precise offensive play.
 This capability will make you become a very competent offensive player.
 It brings the ball right to its goal without any diversions.